 We support the Uluru Statement from the Heart and a constitutionally enshrined First Nations Voice.

 Wellness incorporates physical and mental wellbeing.
-Most of our guests come to the beautiful Blue Mountains region to get out and enjoy the great outdoors (at least in part!).
-Rest and recharging are equally important - in whatever way is right for you.
+Many of our guests come to the beautiful Blue Mountains region to get out and enjoy the great outdoors physically.
+Being in nature has proven benefits for mental wellbeing as well.
+Rest and recharging are equally important.
+That's where No.14 comes in. :)

 Charities we support reflect our core pillars and include local Beyond Blue, Rural Fire Service (RFS), Blue Mountains World Heritage Institute, The Uluru Statement, Rural Aid (Buy A Bale), Cancer Council and Food Solutions.